vaishavs/Functional-Programming-C-/README.md

 # Functional Programming in C++
 This repo contains explanation and examples about functional programming in C++.
+The explanations are listed in .md files, and exercises are included in .cpp files to try out in the latest compiler.
+Sources that have been referred to, if any, are listed at the end of .md files.

 ## Prerequisites:
 1. Basics in C++ (See https://www.udemy.com/course/cpp23-fundamentals-projects-algorithms/)